Top Gear challenges: Polar race special

 In April–May 2007, Clarkson and May teamed up to race Hammond from Resolute, Nunavut to the North Magnetic Pole, taking the route set out in the Polar Challenge.
 The terrain in between is some of the toughest in the world—a mix of mountainous land masses and jagged sea ice where temperatures can drop to −65 degrees Celsius (−85 degrees Fahrenheit).
 Clarkson and May used a specially adapted Toyota Hilux pick-up truck, while Hammond used a sled pulled by a team of ten Canadian Inuit dogs, driven by American explorer Matty McNair.
 The truck won, although the sled overtook them at one point while they were crossing the first of two fields of ice boulders.

+In a DriveTribe video presented by Mike Fernie in May 2024, it was revealed that the first vehicle to reach the North Pole was not the presenter's car, but the one used by the film crew, which the presenters switched to due to severe damage sustained to the main vehicle.
+Continuity errors showing this change include the film crew vehicle not having window tints, nor extra interior lighting to help with the cameras; both vehicles still made it to the pole.

 The Hilux used by the camera crew would later appear in Series fifteen, Episode One, modified to be able to drive near Eyjafjallajökull volcano in Iceland to obtain a lava rock.